ALittlePatate/Rainbow-Cheat-CS-GO/README.md

-# /!\This repo won't be updated because i will recode the cheat/!\
+# /!\This repo won't be updated because the recode of the cheat is avalaible/!\

 # Recode
+## Please use the [Recode](https://github.com/ALittlePatate/Rainbow-v2) as it's the last version.
 The recode ui will be powered by [Kivy](https://kivy.org/doc/stable/api-kivy.modules.html) so it's gonna be much much cleaner.
 It will include ui, chams and glow colors customization with a much better way to write and read configs (thanks [Configparser](https://docs.python.org/3/library/configparser.html) !).
 It will be also more stable and more user-friendly.
-The recode is completed at 95%.
+The recode is up !

 # Rainbow Cheat CS:GO
 A private csgo legit cheat in [python 3.5](https://www.python.org/downloads/release/python-350/) based on cheats found on [github](https://github.com) wich include wallhack, triggerbot, auto bhop, no flash and more in the next updates.